-A: You are receiving this document because you were one of our stockholders on March 13, 2023, the Record Date for the Meeting.
+A: You are receiving this document because you were one of our stockholders on the Record Date.
 We are soliciting your proxy (i.e., your authorization) to vote your shares of Aveanna common stock upon certain matters at the Meeting, as described in this Proxy Statement.
-We began mailing the Notice on or about March 31, 2023.
+We began mailing the Notice on or about April 1, 2024.